trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 Then, type in `sudo service httpd start` This should result in an `OK`.
 Then we can see the page using the Public DNS (IPv4) address.
 Now your server is online and ready to display pages.

 Next up, we will use FTP to upload files to the server.
 This page will tell you exactly how to go about it[^awsStckOverflowFtp].
 However the key thing here is the PEM file, this called the key pair, read up on this here[^awsKeyPair].
-Also, remember that adding additional users is as simple as on a normal linux box[^awsEc2Users].
+Also, remember that adding additional users is as simple[^awsEc2Users] as on a normal linux box.

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>